williamouyang/okta.github.io/_source/docs/platform-release-notes/platform-release-notes.md

 ### Version 1.4.0 of okta-auth-js Available

 <!-- OKTA-97056 -->
-We've added support for accessTokens and two new namespaces, token and tokenManager, to handle both idTokens and accessTokens.
+We've added support for Access Tokens and two new namespaces, token and tokenManager, to handle both ID Tokens and Access Tokens.
 The token namespace makes it easier to specify how to retrieve your tokens: getWithoutPrompt, getWithPopup, and getWithRedirect.
-The tokenManager allows tracking tokens and automatically refreshes them for you.
+The tokenManager namespace allows tracking tokens and automatically refreshes them for you.

 For more details including feature and bug-fix commits, see [the okta-auth-js Git repository](https://github.com/okta/okta-auth-js/releases/tag/okta-auth-js-1.4.0).